SumoLogic/sumologic-otel-collector/examples/chef/README.md

-# Chef cookbook to install Sumo Logic Distro of OpenTelemetry Collector
+# Chef cookbook to install Sumo Logic Distribution for OpenTelemetry Collector

 This cookbook will install Sumo Logic Distro of [OpenTelemetry Collector][otc_link].

 ## Properties

-- `version`: version of Sumo Logic Distro of OpenTelemetry Collector
+- `version`: version of Sumo Logic Distribution for OpenTelemetry Collector
-- `src_config_path`: path to configuration file for Sumo Logic Distro of OpenTelemetry Collector
+- `src_config_path`: path to configuration file for Sumo Logic Distribution for OpenTelemetry Collector
-- `memory_high`: defines the throttling limit on memory usage for Sumo Logic Distro of OpenTelemetry Collector
+- `memory_high`: defines the throttling limit on memory usage for Sumo Logic Distribution for OpenTelemetry Collector
-- `memory_max`: defines the absolute limit on memory usage for Sumo Logic Distro of OpenTelemetry Collector
+- `memory_max`: defines the absolute limit on memory usage for Sumo Logic Distribution for OpenTelemetry Collector
-- `systemd_service`: enables creation of Systemd Service for Sumo Logic Distro of OpenTelemetry Collector
+- `systemd_service`: enables creation of Systemd Service for Sumo Logic Distribution for OpenTelemetry Collector
 - `os_family`: OS family, can by either `linux` or `darwin`
 - `os_arch`: OS architecture, can be either `amd64` or `arm64`. `arm64` is supported for `linux` `os_family` only